Schwad/Schwad.github.io/_posts/2017-09-05-take-care-when-using-render-in-rails.markdown

 ### Handling DoubleRenderError

-Another issue that we can see is if `render` or `redirect` code is executed more than once.
+Worth remembering is that `render` or `redirect` code is executed more than once.
 See below:

 {% gist 5c8d5c6bda0e3008c23d9cb6c62f2045 %}

-I almost guarantee that you've encountered this a fair few times yourself.
+You've probably encountered this error a fair few times yourself.
 Most likely as controllers are growing.
 If you find yourself unable to remove the render or redirect (which I recommend trying first) you can resolve this by calling `and return` after the render is hit.

 {% gist a279b21a319d8c8f4035029922e53b4f %}

-You may notice that this also precludes all later code from executing, which makes this a handy tool in the event that you not only want to prevent a DoubleRenderError, but stop later code from executing.
+This also precludes all later code from executing, which is a handy tool in the event that you not only want to prevent a DoubleRenderError, but stop later code from executing.

 When we visit `'/books/blocks_double_render_error'` we can clearly see that the code has not executed on the title attribute.

 {: style="text-align:center"}
 ![Double](https://i.imgur.com/aAa8NtL.png)